IRISESI/WHOnto/README.md

 2. Folder GeneratedTBox: it contains the generated TBox for each tested prompt (1&2).
 TBoxPrompt2Corrected is an edited version of
     TBoxPrompt2 containing some corrections that we performed manually in Protégé.
 3. Forlder GeneratedABox: it contains the generated Abox for each tested prompt.
-4. Folder GeneratedCQsAndEval: the Competency Questions (CQs) generated per prompt are regrouped in separat files.
-The
+4. Folder GeneratedCQsAndEval: the Competency Questions (CQs) generated per prompt are regrouped in the file PromptsAndResults.
+The evaluation of each prompt's results is detailed in a CSV file.